Samuel-Morgan-Tyghe/Database-Create-And-Login/README.md

 # Database Create And Login
-An application to simulate the secure login process.Containg a Create Account and Login page that stores user details on an online database using SQl, phpMyAdmin.Passwords are encrypted using jBCrypt.
+An application to simulate the secure login process.
+Containing a Create Account and Login page that stores user details on an online database using SQl, phpMyAdmin.Passwords are encrypted using jBCrypt.
 # What I Learnt
 * JDBC Basics: